Are you at risk of alcohol intolerance?

 Genes affecting alcohol metabolism

 Individuals with genetic variants in the ADH1B, ADH1C and ALDH2 genes either produce acetaldehyde too quickly or are unable to eliminate it quickly enough.
-This results in a dangerous buildup of toxic acetaldehyde in the body after consumption of just moderate amounts of alcohol.
+This results in alcohol intolerance characterized by a dangerous buildup of toxic acetaldehyde in the body after consumption of just moderate amounts of alcohol.

 - ADH1B and ADH1C encode two members of the ADH family – the enzyme responsible for the conversion of ethanol to acetaldehyde (first step of alcohol metabolism).
 Genetic variants that increase ADH activity result in rapid build up of acetaldehyde.